“To serve the citizens of St.Tammany Parish with fairness, efficiency, and responsiveness.”

 The Assessor is required by the Louisiana Constitution to list, value and enumerate all property subject to ad valorem taxation on an assessment roll each year.
 The “ad valorem” basis for taxation means that all property should be taxed “according to value”.
 The assessed value is a percentage of “fair market value” or “use value” as prescribed by the Constitution.

 The Assessor does not raise or lower taxes, nor does the assessor make the laws which affect property owners.
 The Constitution of the State of Louisiana provides for the basic framework for taxation and the tax laws are made by the Louisiana Legislature.
 Tax dollars are levied by the taxing bodies of St. Tammany Parish, such as the school board, library, fire districts and recreation districts.
 Millage rates are determined by each individual taxing body, after a vote of the people.
 The Assessor’s Office does not have anything to do with the total amount of taxes collected.
 Tax dollars are collected by the St. Tammany Parish Sheriff’s Office.
-As Ex-Officio Tax Collector, they are responsible for both mailing out the tax notices and collecting the taxes due based on assessment and the millage rates.
+They are responsible for both mailing out the tax notices and collecting the taxes due based on assessment and the millage rates.

 Your personal property tax all depends on the taxing district you are in, as well as other aspects like Fair Market Value.

 For more answers to your questions regarding taxes and the Assessor’s office, please read the FAQs.